 Based on the recommendations of the admissions tutors, the Admissions Committee decides on the number of offers to be made based on the criteria and composition of all possible applicants in a cohort, per batch.

 Applicants who are selected by the Admissions Committee are made an offer of a place to study at AUC.
 For early-bird candidates (applying by 1 December), offers are made in the first week of February.
 For candidates applying for the regular deadline (by 1 February), offers are made in the first week of April.
-Applicants who receive an offer must respond by the stated deadline in their offer letter as to whether they accept the offer and intend to study at AUC (usually within one month).
+Should there be a late deadline, offers are made one month after the late deadline.
+Applicants who receive an offer must respond by the stated deadline in their offer letter as to whether they accept the offer and intend to study at AUC (typically around two weeks).

 Online information sessions for students who have received an offer

-Also optional, the Welcome Day is an event that takes place at the end of May to allow students who have accepted their offer to further get to know AUC, the community and fellow members of the incoming class.
-They'll be able to visit the campus, speak with academic staff members, meet current AUC students, tour the student residences and ask any final questions they may have before starting their studies at AUC.
+AUC organises two days (also optional) where students who have accepted their offer can visit campus and meet other students starting in their year.
+These days are typically organised in May.
+Participants can visit the campus, speak with academic staff members, chat with current AUC students, tour the student residences and ask any final questions they may have before starting their studies at AUC.

 Parallel to the consideration of individual students on their performance and profile, the Admissions Committee also pays attention to the composition of a socially coherent yet diverse cohort of students.
 Consequently, AUC seeks to establish an academic community that reflects the social, cultural and economic diversity of our world and encourages intercultural learning through ongoing dialogues between people with a variety of experiences and world views.